lsst-dm/dmtn-250/index.rst

   It also needs to know the base URL for JupyterHub, although this is not precisely a service discovery case since this is another component of the same service.
 - The ``firefly`` extension requires the URL to the Portal.

+Nublado tutorials
+^^^^^^^^^^^^^^^^^

+The ``tutorials`` JupyterLab extension needs to know the structure of the tutorials GitHub repository so that it can assemble a menu for the user.
+This is not directly related to Phalanx service discovery (the source information is at GitHub), but the way the information is currently being assembled is awkward and requires updating a directory on a shared NFS mount.

+Since Repertoire provides a service that can cache and provide this information on demand, it may make sense for it to provide an endpoint that can be used by all user labs, avoiding the need to store the data in a shared file system or assemble it for each lab separately.

 .. _use-case-helpers:

 Python helper library